vertxxyz/help.vertx.xyz/CONTRIBUTING.md

 Code must be highlighted using the Rider Dark theme built-in to JetBrains Rider, and currently the [Copy With Style](https://plugins.jetbrains.com/plugin/8455-copywithstyle) plugin is used to generate HTML the site generation can handle.

 ## Rich Text
-Rich text processing is performed by [RtfPipe](https://github.com/erdomke/RtfPipe).
+Rich text is only present for legacy reasons.
-Code must be highlighted using the Rider Dark theme built-in to JetBrains Rider.

 #### Embedding
 `<<Code/Example.rtf>>` - Embeds a built page using a path local to the Embeds folder.